MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#out-of-distribution-generalization">:open_file_folder: [<b><i>Full List of Out-of-Distribution Generalization</i></b>]</a>.

+- FedFA: Federated Feature Augmentation. [[paper]](https://arxiv.org/abs/2301.12995) [[code]](https://github.com/tfzhou/FedFA)
+  - Tianfei Zhou, Ender Konukoglu. *ICLR 2023*
+  - Key Word: Federated Learning; Feature Augmentation; Feature Shifts.
+  - <details><summary>Digest</summary> The primary goal of this paper is to develop a robust federated learning algorithm to address feature shift in clients' samples, which can be caused by various factors, e.g., acquisition differences in medical imaging.
+To reach this goal, we propose FedFA to tackle federated learning from a distinct perspective of federated feature augmentation.
+FedFA is based on a major insight that each client's data distribution can be characterized by statistics (i.e., mean and standard deviation) of latent features; and it is likely to manipulate these local statistics globally, i.e., based on information in the entire federation, to let clients have a better sense of the underlying distribution and therefore alleviate local data bias.

+- Alignment with human representations supports robust few-shot learning. [[paper]](https://arxiv.org/abs/2301.11990)
+  - Ilia Sucholutsky, Thomas L. Griffiths.
+  - Key Word: Representational Alignment; Few-Shot Learning; Domain Shifts; Adversarial Robustness.
+  - <details><summary>Digest</summary> Should we care whether AI systems have representations of the world that are similar to those of humans?
+We provide an information-theoretic analysis that suggests that there should be a U-shaped relationship between the degree of representational alignment with humans and performance on few-shot learning tasks.
+We confirm this prediction empirically, finding such a relationship in an analysis of the performance of 491 computer vision models.

 - DEJA VU: Continual Model Generalization For Unseen Domains. [[paper]](https://arxiv.org/abs/2301.10418) [[code]](https://github.com/dawnliu35/dejavu-ratp)
   - Chenxi Liu, Lixu Wang, Lingjuan Lyu, Chen Sun, Xiao Wang, Qi Zhu.
   - Key Word: Domain Generalization; Domain Adaptation.